What is a cell?

-Both animal and plant cells have cell membrane, nucleus, nuclear membrane and cytoplasm.
+Both animal and plant cells have cell membranes, nucleus, nuclear membrane and cytoplasm.

 Differences Between Animal and Plant Cells:

-Let us now see the additional cell organelles present in plant cell:
+Let us now see the additional organelles present in plant cells:

 1. Vacuoles: Vacuoles are membrane-bound organelles that can be found in both animals and plants and their function is to handle waste products i.e. to take in waste products and also to get rid of waste products.

-2. Cell Wall: In the case of plants, in addition to the cell membrane there is an outer thick layer in plants cells which is called cell wall that protects the plant cell against variations in temperature, high wind speed, atmospheric moisture etc.
+2. Cell Wall: In the case of plants, in addition to the cell membrane there is an outer thick layer in plants cells which is called a cell wall that protects the plant cell against variations in temperature, high wind speed, atmospheric moisture, etc.

 3. Plastids: Plastid is a double membrane-bound organelle involved in the synthesis and storage of food, commonly found within the cells of photosynthetic plants.
 A plastid containing green pigment (chlorophyll) is called chloroplast whereas a plastid containing pigments apart from green pigment is called a chloroplast.
 A plastid that lacks pigments is called a leucoplast and it is involved mainly in food storage.

 - Support and Structure: Cells provide structure and support to the organism.